-At Old Hall, we believe that every child can succeed in Mathematics.
-Education in Mathematics develops our pupils’ ability to make sense of the world around them, through the application of mathematical knowledge and reasoning.
+At Old Hall, we believe that every child should succeed in Mathematics.
+Education in Mathematics can develop our pupils’ ability to make sense of the world around them, through the application of mathematical knowledge and reasoning.
 It aims to instil in pupils a sense of excitement about the subject and a spirit of curiosity which encourages them to explore patterns and relationships in both number and space.

 Mathematics at Old Hall provides an essential foundation for later development of skills across all aspects of science, technology and engineering and which are, more generally, relevant to most areas of employment.